Morrison-Electricar: Preservation

 The Transport Museum, Wythall has a collection of battery-electric road vehicles which includes two Electricars and six Morrison-Electricars.
 There is an Electricars model CY2, dating from 1935, with a streamlined van body, originally used as a demonstrator, but then sold to Fowlers Forest Dairies, and a 1946 model TU20 platform truck, supplied to Metro-Cammell.
 The Morrison-Electricar collection comprises a 1953 model D1 20 cwt bakery van, a 1954 model D1 30 cwt van, which was rebodied in the 1980s, and a 1954 D1 30 cwt milk float, all of which were operated by Birmingham Co-operative Society.
 A 1955 model MD20 20 cwt milk float, rebodied in the 1960s, which came from Midland Counties Dairy, a model D1 30 cwt dating from 1956, which was owned by the Ten Acres and Stirchley Co-op, and a model D5 15 cwt milk float dating from 1964 and run by Ivy Farm Dairy, complete the line-up.

 Thinktank, Birmingham Science Museum owns an Electricars model DV4 4-ton refuse collector, one of a fleet of 72 such vehicles bought between 1938 and 1948 by Birmingham City Council, and used until 1971.
-The Ipswich Transport Museum has a Morrison coal lorry dating from 1951 in their collection, which was used to deliver coal by the Ipswich Co-operative Society until 1983, and was presented to the museum in 1989.
+The Ipswich Transport Museum has a Morrison coal lorry dating from 1951 in their collection, which was used to deliver coal by the Ipswich Co-operative Society.
+It was one of a pair of vehicles obtained in May 1951, and carried the registration plate APV 94, while the other vehicle carried APV 95.
+They were based at the Co-op coal yard on Derby Road in Ipswich.
+APV 94 was withdrawn in 1983, and was then stored outside until 1989, when it was obtained by the museum.
+Power was provided by 40 2-volt batteries, and drove a 12 hp motor, giving a top speed of around 25 mph.
+Some cosmetic restoration was carried out in 2006, but a major restoration project began in 2016.
+Good progress was made until the work was interrupted by the Covid pandemic in 2020.